remirror/remirror/@remirror/preset-core/readme.md

 // You now have a basic working editor.
 ```

 Granted, the above won't do much.
-It will allow you to type, and what else do you really need in an
+It will allow you to type, and what else do you really need from
-editor.
+an editor.

 ## Credits